aehrc/pathling/site/docs/configuration.md

 ### Import

 - `pathling.import.allowableSources` - (default: `file:///usr/share/staging`) A
   set of URL prefixes which are allowable for use within the import operation.
+  **Important note**: a trailing slash should be used in cases where an attacker could create an alternative URL with the same prefix, e.g. `s3://some-bucket` would also match `s3://some-bucket-alternative`.

 ### Storage